Diane Nash: SNCC and SCLC

 In spring 1960, nearly two hundred students involved with the nationwide sit-in movement arrived in Raleigh, North Carolina, for an organizing conference.
 There, the SCLC (Southern Christian Leadership Conference), at Ella Baker's request, sponsored the students' meeting on April 15.
 Martin Luther King envisioned a simple SCLC student league, but Baker herself advised the youth to remain autonomous and follow their own principles.
 Accordingly, in April 1960 Nash was one of the leading founders of the Student Nonviolent Coordinating Committee (SNCC - pronounced "snick"), independent of any adult organizations, and quit school to lead its direct action wing.
-In the coming years, organizations such as CORE and SCLC would try to recruit SNCC as their own student wing, with SNCC always resisting the invitations.
+In the coming years, organizations such as the Congress of Racial Equality (CORE) and SCLC would try to recruit SNCC as their own student wing, with SNCC always resisting the invitations.
 The Student Nonviolent Coordinating Committee would go on to be involved with some of the most important campaigns of the civil rights era, adding a fresh and active youth voice to the movement.

 In early 1961, Nash and ten fellow students were put under arrest in Rock Hill, South Carolina, for protesting segregation.
 Once jailed, they would not accept the chance for bail.
 These dramatic events began to bring light to the fight for racial justice that was beginning to emerge.
 It also highlighted the idea of "jail, no bail", which was utilized by many other civil rights activists as the fight for rights progressed.